Couchers-org/couchers/site/markdown/issues/the-build.md

 ---
 title: The Build
+bustitle: "Our plan to fix it: [Building it right](/solutions/the-build)"
+crumb: The bugs and app issues
 ---

 As every one of us knows, the build of CouchSurfing was atrocious and not up to scratch to modern standards, *even if it were a free service*.
 Given that the platform was [not free](/issues/profit-and-incentives) and included advertisements, **this is really not acceptable**.
 Even recently, there have been numerous reports of completely broken behavior from the website and the apps, and as far as anyone remembers, the platform was annoyingly slow and buggy.